Charles F. Duvall: Bishop

 On November 15, 1980, in St Paul's Church, Mobile, Alabama, Duvall was elected as the second Bishop of the Gulf Coast.
-He was consecrated on April 11, 1981, by Presiding Bishop John Allin in the Field House of the University of West Florida in Pensacola, Florida.
+He was consecrated on April 11, 1981, with Presiding Bishop John Allin as chief consecrator in the Field House of the University of West Florida in Pensacola, Florida.
 During the latter part of his episcopacy, several churches (and numerous other individuals) in the diocese voted to leave the Episcopal Church which created disruption in the diocese.
 He retired in 2001.

 Death

 Duvall died in Columbia, South Carolina, on October 8, 2020, at the age of 84.